gakalmar/Notes/14_OOP with C#.md

                         //...
                     }
         - **Upcasting vs Downcasting:**
+            - In general:
+                - Upcasting and downcasting are part of the polymorphism behaviour in OOP.
+                - **Upcasting** is straightforward and safe, allowing a derived class to be treated as its base class.
+                - **Downcasting** is more risky, as it involves treating a general type as a more specific type

+            - **upcasting:**
-            - **upcasting:** creating an inherited superclass or implemented interface reference from a subclass reference:
+                - creating an inherited superclass/baseclass or implemented interface reference from a subclass reference (safe):

-                    Laptop lap = new Laptop();
-                    IPortable portable = lap;       // We create "portable" from another Class's instance

-            - **downcasting:** creating a subclass reference from a superclass or interface reference

                         Dog dog = new Dog();
+                        IAnimal animal = dog;       // We create "animal" from another Class's instance (a dog can be an IAnimal type, but an animal can't be a Dog type!)

+            - **downcasting:**
+                - creating a subclass reference from a superclass or interface reference (unsafe, as the object needs to be an instance of the base class we are casting into)

+                        Dog dog = new Dog();
-                    Pet pet = dog;
+                        Animal animal = dog;
-                    Dog puppy = (Dog)pet;       // "Dog" type correctly
+                        Dog puppy = (Dog)animal;       // "Dog" type correctly

                         // can lead to runtime errors if the superclass cannot be cast to the specified subclass:

                         // Dog inherits from Pet.
 An implicit downcast throws a compile-time error:
-                    Pet pet = new Pet();
+                        Animal animal = new Animal();
-                    Dog dog = pet;
+                        Dog dog = animal;

                         // Every downcast must be explicit, using the cast operator, like (TYPE).
 This fixes the compile-time error but raises a new runtime error.
-                    Pet pet = new Pet();
+                        Animal animal = new Animal();
-                    Dog dog = (Pet)pet;         // "Pet" type instead of "Dog", so it won't work
+                        Dog dog = (Animal)animal;         // "Animal" type instead of "Dog", so it won't work

+                - `is` and `as` operators for safe downcasting:
+                    - Using `is` operator: Checks if the object can be downcast to a specified type:

+                            if (animal is Dog)
+                            {
+                                Dog dog = (Dog)animal;
+                                // Use dog
+                            }

+                    - Using `as` operator: Tries to downcast and returns null if the downcasting is not possible.

+                            Dog dog = animal as Dog;
+                            if (dog != null)
+                            {
+                                // Use dog
+                            }

     - **CONVERSION:**
         - **implicit:** happens automatically, if there is no data loss (eg. `int` can be converted to `double`, but not the other way around)